-- Let's take a particle which is at rest in a primed frame of reference. - In this frame its momentum is zero. - We cannot say this about the energy as energy is defined only up to a constant, so lets call it E_0 . - In ANY un-primed frame this particle will have some energy E and a momentum p. - According to our transformation rule we must have
+- The value of the Hamiltonian on a trajectory is called Energy. - Let's take a particle which is at rest in a primed frame of reference. - In this frame its momentum is zero. - We cannot say this about the energy as energy is defined only up to a constant, so lets call it E_0 . - In ANY un-primed frame this particle will have some energy E (or Hamiltonian) and a momentum p. - According to our transformation rule we must have

-$$E^2 - c^2 p^2 = E_0^2.$$
+$$E^2 - c^2 p^2 = E_0^2$$